 He continues, “Gartner Research reported way back in 2008 on 9 fatal flaws that lead to BI implementation failure and much of this comes down to a lack of knowing how to interpret data and assigning who takes the lead on reporting.”

-Other businesses need to know the significance of data, and what businesses have benefitted from big data analysis to exponentially grow.
+Other businesses need to know the significance of data, and what businesses have benefited from big data analysis to exponentially grow.

 PROBLEMS IN THE BI SERVICES